tiagoa/deel-be-assignment/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Assignment solution

+I wrote tests because to me is the faster way to see the API development result rather than making requests from an external client or consuming it from a frontend.
+And the tests give me more security to make changes in the code.

+For development speed, I choose to use the same seed data to write the tests, so I separated the seed script to use in tests.

+The tests are separated into two blocks: the first doesn't change the data and the second does.

+To run the tests use the following command: `npm test`